numbbo/coco/docs/coco-doc/source/index.rst

 translations is equivalent, given that the optimizer behaves translation invariant.

-  - Changing significant features/parameters of the problem class (systematically or randomized)
+.. todo:: Changing significant features/parameters of the problem class (systematically or randomized)

 Targets
 ========